synxty/idea/[game-title].md

 ### 3.2.
 Healers

-Healers are the benevolent guardians of the back lines, standing firm in their pivotal role as the lifelines of your team.
+Healers are the benevolent guardians of the rear lines, standing firm in their pivotal role as the lifelines of your team.
 Their primary objective is the preservation of their comrades' vitality, and they excel in providing essential support to their allies.

 While Healers possess remarkable restorative abilities, they are often vulnerable themselves.
-Their relatively low **health** and **resistance** constitution make them prime targets for enemy assaults.
+Their relatively low **Health** and **Resistance** constitution make them prime targets for enemy assaults.
 Without adequate protection, they may fall swiftly, leaving your team in a precarious position.

 To maximize their effectiveness, one must take measures to shield their Healers from harm.
 Whether through the deployment of protective units or strategic positioning, safeguarding these essential support specialists is paramount.
 They are the backbone of resilience, the source of hope, and the guardians of survival in your quest for victory.

 #### 3.2.1.
 Play Style

-Healers **healing power** is increased the closer they are to their target.
-As they are extremely vulnerable, it's encouraged to position them in the back line and protect them with other characters.
+Healers **Healing Power** is increased the closer they are to their target.
+As they are extremely vulnerable, it's encouraged to position them in the rear line and protect them with other characters.

 #### 3.2.2.
 Signature Passive

-If at least one of the Healer's abilities is activated during the planing phase, the Healer heals adjacent allies for a small amount of **health** in the beginning of the battle phase.
+If at least one of the Healer's abilities is activated during the planing phase, the Healer heals adjacent allies for a small amount of **Health** in the beginning of the battle phase.

 #### 3.2.3.
 Key Combat Attributes